Analyze Your Sales and Marketing With HubSpot Analytics

 Website Analytics

-HubSpot’s website analytics tool tracks the overall performance of your HubSpot pages, landing pages and blogs.
+HubSpot’s website analytics tool tracks the overall performance of all your pages, landing pages and blogs hosted on the platform.
 The tool shows how many times each page has been viewed, how many times a form has been submitted and how many new contacts you’ve captured, among other things.

 These stats are valuable for optimizing different areas of your website.
 For instance, if your page views are high but don’t result in new contacts, you’ll want to look deeper and find out why people are leaving your website before filling out your form.